oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 qualified name of a type derived from the declared type of the identified resource.
 If used in a resource path and the identified resource is not an instance of the derived type, the request will result in a `404 Not Found` response.
-If used in a path expression that is part of a Boolean expression, the type cast will evaluate to `null`.
+If used in a path expression, the type cast will evaluate to `null`.

 Services MAY additionally support the use of the unqualified name of a derived type in a URL by defining one or more default namespaces through